OpenEvalProject/evals/manuscripts/elife-100989/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/100989/elife-100989-fig6-v1.jpg)

 **Figure 6.:** (A–C) Representative MIPs (bottom) and quantification (top) of percentage of VM7 volume (outline shown by dashed lines) occupied by ensheathing glial processes in 2 DPE flies exposed to 15% EB or mineral oil throughout adulthood.
 Data are mean ± SD. ns, not significant, **p<0.01, Mann-Whitney U-test.
 EG driver is GMR56F03-GAL4.
-Genotypes, raw values, and detailed statistics are provided in Figure 6—source data 1.Figure 6—source data 1.Figure 6.
+Genotypes, raw values, and detailed statistics are provided in Figure 6—source data 1.

-## Ensheathing glia extend processes into VM7 in a Draper-dependent manner
+### Ensheathing glia extend processes into VM7 in a Draper-dependent manner

 Draper is a highly conserved engulfment receptor, and its genetic requirement for synapse removal during critical period plasticity suggested the straightforward hypothesis (Nelson et al., 2024) that it mediates phagocytosis of Or42a OSN terminals.
 Before testing this, we investigated if ensheathing glial processes infiltrate VM7 following critical period EB exposure, and if so, whether this is Draper-dependent.
 This question is important because under normal circumstances, ensheathing glia wrap their processes around individual antennal lobe glomeruli (Doherty et al., 2009; Freeman, 2015), but do not extensively infiltrate them.
 However, they dramatically change their morphology following injury to OSN axons.
 Severing OSN axons by surgically removing OSN cell bodies in the antennae or maxillary palps leads to Wallerian degeneration of antennal lobe distal axons and synapses (Doherty et al., 2009; Freeman, 2015; MacDonald et al., 2006).
 Following axotomy, ensheathing glia rapidly infiltrate aﬀected glomeruli to engulf debris (Doherty et al., 2009).
 Given that ensheathing glia have the capacity to radically change their morphology in an injury context, we wondered whether they might also do so during the critical period.

 To address this question, we simultaneously labeled ensheathing glial membranes with RFP (GMR56F03-GAL>UAS-mCD8::RFP) and knocked down draper expression in ensheathing glia (GMR56F03-GAL4>UAS-draper RNAi, UAS-draper-I RNAi, or UAS-luciferase [control]) in animals where VM7 OSN terminals are labeled with Or42a-mCD8::GFP.
 We exposed these animals to either mineral oil or 15% EB from 0 to 2 DPE and estimated infiltration by quantifying the percentage of total VM7 volume overlapping with the volume of ensheathing glial processes in Imaris.
 In mineral oil- exposed controls, we find that only 3.9% of VM7 volume is infiltrated by ensheathing glial processes (Figure 6A), consistent with the ensheathing function of this glial subtype.
 In stark contrast, 24.8% of VM7 volume overlaps with ensheathing glial membranes following critical period EB exposure (Figure 6A), suggesting that ensheathing glia have invaded VM7 and are thus well-poised to be directly involved in phagocytosing Or42a OSN axons and synapses.
 Following axotomy, loss of Draper abrogates ensheathing glial infiltration (Doherty et al., 2009) demonstrating that Draper-mediated signaling drives the morphological transformation of glia as well as elimination of debris.
 This dual requirement for Draper in the AL injury response prompted us to test whether it similarly drives ensheathing glial invasion during critical period remodeling.
 Indeed, draper knockdown in ensheathing glia prevents the infiltration observed following EB exposure in control animals (Figure 6B–C).
 Thus, Draper displays a temporally restricted requirement for ensheathing glial invasion into VM7 and removal of Or42a presynaptic terminals, in a manner that is highly similar to its requirement in the response to axon injury.

-## Ensheathing glia upregulate Draper and phagocytose the terminal arbor of Or42a OSNs following critical period sensory experience
+### Ensheathing glia upregulate Draper and phagocytose the terminal arbor of Or42a OSNs following critical period sensory experience

 Draper is normally expressed on ensheathing glial membranes in the antennal lobe throughout early adult life (Jindal et al., 2023).
 The infiltration of ensheathing glial membranes into VM7 during critical period circuit remodeling suggests that Draper levels in the glomerulus were likely to increase in this condition.
 To test this hypothesis, we made use of a MiMIC line (Draper::GFP) in which the endogenous Draper locus is tagged with an EGFP-FlAsH-STREPII-TEV-3xFlag tag to permit tracking of endogenous protein expression (Jindal et al., 2023; Nagarkar-Jaiswal et al., 2015).
 We exposed Draper::GFP flies to mineral oil or EB during the critical period and quantified GFP intensity in VM7.
 In line with ensheathing glia infiltration into VM7 in response to EB exposure, we find a 66.7% increase in the mean intensity of Draper::GFP within VM7 in EB-exposed vs. mineral oil-exposed flies (Figure 7A–B).
 To investigate if Draper::GFP resides on infiltrating ensheathing glial membranes, we labeled them with RFP (GMR56F03-GAL4>UAS-mCD8::RFP).
 Indeed, we find clear colocalization of Draper::GFP with RFP (Figure 7C), showing that Draper is enriched on invading ensheathing glial membranes.

 ![Figure 7.](https://cdn.elifesciences.org/articles/100989/elife-100989-fig7-v1.jpg)

 **Figure 7.:** (A–C) Representative single confocal planes of Brp staining with Draper (A), quantification of GFP mean fluorescence intensity within VM7 (B), and representative single confocal planes of EG membrane with Draper (C) of 2 DPE draper::GFP flies exposed to 15% EB or mineral oil throughout adulthood.
 Dashed lines indicate the outline of VM7.
 (C) (D–F) Representative MIPs (bottom) and quantification of pHluorin/tdTomato fluorescence intensity ratio (top) of 2 DPE flies exposed to 15% EB or mineral oil throughout adulthood.
 Data are mean ± SD. ns, not significant, **p<0.01, ****p<0.0001, Mann-Whitney U-test.
 EG driver is GMR56F03-LexA.
-Genotypes, raw values, and detailed statistics are provided in Figure 7—source data 1.Figure 7—source data 1.Figure 7.
+Genotypes, raw values, and detailed statistics are provided in Figure 7—source data 1.

 Taken together, these findings suggest that Draper is responsible for phagocytosis of Or42a OSN axon terminals by ensheathing glia following critical period odor exposure.
 To test this idea, we employed a sensor that takes advantage of the acidification in phagocytic compartments.
 We used MApHS (membrane-associated pH sensor), in which ecliptic pHluorin is fused to the extracellular side of CD4-tdTomato (Han et al., 2014; Ji et al., 2023).
 Ecliptic pHluorin is brightest at pH 7.5 but grows increasingly dim as the pH decreases.
 Because the fluorescence of tdTomato is not pH sensitive, the ratio of pHluorin/tdTomato has been used as a measure of Draper-mediated phagocytosis of the neurons expressing the sensor (Ji et al., 2023).
 We expressed MApHS in Or42a OSNs via Or42a-GAL4 and measured the pHluorin/tdTomato ratio in flies exposed to either mineral oil or EB during the critical period.
 Strikingly, we observe a loss of the pHluorin signal only in flies exposed to EB from 0 to 2 DPE, leading to a decrease in the pHluorin/tdTomato ratio (Figure 7D).
 This result is consistent with critical period elimination of Or42a OSN presynaptic terminals by phagocytosis.
 To test whether phagocytosis of Or42a OSN terminals requires Draper-mediated signaling in ensheathing glia, we again silenced draper via two independent RNAi lines.
 To permit independent control of gene expression in sensory neurons and ensheathing glia, we employed two distinct binary expression systems.
 The GAL4-UAS system was again used to drive MApHS in Or42a OSNs (Or42a-GAL4>UAS- pHluorin::tdTomato) and the LexA-LexAOp system was used to silence draper in ensheathing glia (GMR56F03-LexA>LexAop-draper RNAi; Coutinho-Budd et al., 2017).
 Consistent with the idea that ensheathing glia phagocytose Or42a OSN terminals in a Draper-dependent manner, loss of Draper in ensheathing glia blocks the decrease in the pHluorin/tdTomato ratio observed following critical period EB exposure (Figure 7E–F).
 Together with our previous findings (Figure 5C–D), these data demonstrate that ensheathing glia perform Draper-dependent phagocytosis of Or42a terminals in response to high levels of critical period experience.